 Accuracy has always been a question mark and CCA is especially difficult to verify.
-CCA is affected by state-of-charge (SoC) also affects the accuracy.
-Figure 3 compares CCA readings taken with AC conductance and Spectro™ at different SoC.
+CCA is affected by state-of-charge (SoC) and and other factors.
+Figure 1 compares CCA readings taken with AC conductance and Spectro™ at different SoC.
 Both readings decline with lower SoC and AC conductance is affected more than Spectro™.
 Since batteries hover at about 70 percent when the car is brought in for service, the CCA readings between the two methods appear similar.

 Figure 1: CCA accuracy on state-of-charge

 The Spectro CA-12 provides stable CCA readings between a SoC of 100–40% (red); the values on AC Conductance drop rapidly with SoC (blue).

-Figure 4 illustrates CCA readings as a function of SoC and battery performance.
-The CCA in Battery A with 100 percent capacity stays steady down to a SoC of 10 percent; Battery B with 37 percent capacity starts to show instabilities at a SoC of about 40 percent, and Battery C with only 22 percent capacity provides uncertain results.
+Figure 2 illustrates CCA readings as a function of SoC and battery performance.
+The CCA of Battery A with a capacity of 100 percent stays steady down to a SoC of 10 percent; Battery B with 37 percent capacity starts to show instabilities at a SoC of about 40 percent, and Battery C with only 22 percent capacity provides uncertain results.
 The test clearly demonstrates that battery health affects the readings.
 A good battery provides strong symptoms with good accuracy; the readings from a weak battery are muddled and the results are less consistent.

 Figure 2: CCA accuracy in relation to battery condition and SoC

 The battery condition governs accuracy.
 Battery A (100%) is accurate to 10% SoC; Battery B (37%) to 40% SoC.
 Battery C (22%) delivers unstable results.
 Test condition: Batteries are discharged at 20A.
 CCA is measured every 10 min with Spectro™

 No single instrument can evaluate all battery anomalies and rapid testing only provides rough estimation.
 A micro-short in a cell, for example, can only be identified by applying a load after a rest period or checking the specific gravity of the electrolyte.
 Rapid-testing might pass the battery as good because a charge covers up the anomaly.